Opening your tickets is easiest when images are loaded. If images are blocked, find the link to download them at the top of the email message.

 When social distancing is required, everyone will be asked to maintain some distance from non-household members at all times inside the facility.

 Appropriate signage will be posted and announcements will be made to help everyone comply.
 High-traffic areas such as concessions and restrooms will have queues with clear labels to assist with appropriate distancing.
-For events inside our theatres, audience members will be encouraged to take their seats immediately in order to alleviate congestion in the lobbies.
+For events inside our theatres, audience members will be encouraged to take their seats as soon as the performance space opens in order to alleviate congestion in the lobbies.

 Yes, you will likely be seated next to people outside your household group.
 Most events have returned to full capacity.
 Please consult the event information for your show to see details relevant to that event.